Charting a Practical AI Strategy for Growth

 Flex to Win: Strategy in an AI World

-1. Compounding Core
+Compounding Core

-2. Perpetual Beta
+Perpetual Beta

-3. Moat Building
+Moat Building

-That evolution brings its own challenge: while 58% of firms subscribe to external datasets from providers like Envestnet, custodians, and wirehouses, fewer than one-quarter say they use those datasets effectively.
+While 58% of firms subscribe to external datasets from providers like Envestnet, custodians, and wirehouses, fewer than one-quarter say they use those datasets effectively.

 Data abundance is not the issue.
 It's data without purpose.

-Shift Mindset : Purpose Over Prediction
+Shift Mindset: Purpose Over Prediction

-Creating an AI strategy isn’t about predicting the future it’s about building the agility to thrive as the future unfolds.
-Firms that treat AI as a capability, not a project, create advantages that compound: better prioritization, more personalized engagement, tighter alignment between sales and marketing, and a GTM engine that gets sharper with every cycle.
+Creating an AI strategy isn't about predicting the future it's about building the agility to thrive as the future unfolds.
+Firms that treat AI as a capability, not a project, create advantages that compound: better prioritization, more personalized engagement, tighter alignment between sales and marketing, and a GTM engine that sharpens with every cycle.

-The AI Playbook is designed to help emerging managers build that capability — practically, measurably, and with a clear link to growth.
+The AI Playbook is designed to help emerging managers build that capability practically, measurably, and with a clear link to growth.